FRRouting/frr/doc/user/pimv6.rst

 PIMv6 Interface Configuration
 =============================

-PIMv6 interface commands allow you to configure an interface as either a Receiver or a interface that you would like to form pimv6 neighbors on.
-If the interface is in a vrf, enter the interface command with the vrf keyword at the end.
+PIMv6 interface commands allow you to configure an interface as either a Receiver or an interface that you would like to form PIMv6 neighborships on.
+If the interface is in a VRF, enter the interface command with the ``vrf`` keyword at the end.

 .. clicmd:: ipv6 pim active-active

-   Turn on pim active-active configuration for a Vxlan interface.
-This command will not do anything if you do not have the underlying ability of a mlag implementation.
+   Turn on PIM active-active configuration for a VxLAN interface.
+This command will not do anything if you do not have the underlying ability of a MLAG implementation.

 .. clicmd:: ipv6 pim drpriority (0-4294967295)

    Set the DR Priority for the interface.
-This command is useful to allow the user to influence what node becomes the DR for a lan segment.
+This command is useful to allow the user to influence what node becomes the DR for a LAN segment.

 .. clicmd:: ipv6 pim hello (1-65535) (1-65535)

-   Set the pim hello and hold interval for a interface.
+   Set the PIM hello and hold interval for an interface.

 .. clicmd:: ipv6 pim

-   Tell pim that we would like to use this interface to form pim neighbors over.
+   Tell PIM that we would like to use this interface to form PIM neighborships over.
 Please note that this command does not enable the reception of MLD reports on the interface.
-Refer to the next ``ipv6 mld`` command for MLD management.
+Refer to the ``ipv6 mld`` command for MLD management.

 .. clicmd:: ipv6 pim allowed-neighbors prefix-list PREFIX_LIST